ods/aiokafka-todo/README.md

 We already get warnings for them:

 ```
+The following actions uses node12 which is deprecated and will be forced to run on node16: actions/checkout@v2, actions/setup-python@v2, actions/cache@v1.
+For more info: https://github.blog/changelog/2023-06-13-github-actions-all-actions-will-run-on-node16-instead-of-node12-by-default/

-Node.js 12 actions are deprecated.
-Please update the following actions to use Node.js 16: actions/checkout@v2, actions/setup-python@v2, actions/cache@v1.
-For more information see: https://github.blog/changelog/2022-09-22-github-actions-all-actions-will-begin-running-on-node16-instead-of-node12/.
+Node.js 16 actions are deprecated.
+Please update the following actions to use Node.js 20: actions/checkout@v2, actions/setup-python@v2, actions/cache@v1.
+For more information see: https://github.blog/changelog/2023-09-22-github-actions-transitioning-from-node-16-to-node-20/.

+The `set-output` command is deprecated and will be disabled soon.
+Please upgrade to using Environment Files.
+For more information see: https://github.blog/changelog/2022-10-11-github-actions-deprecating-save-state-and-set-output-commands/
 ```